jpelera/slate_website/index.md

 [Spotify playlist](https://open.spotify.com/playlist/4CXUvJWg0ubdXC2MsaDM41?si=f83641d6938249a9)
 ## Goals

-I have goal for this year and here is my progress!
-I am sharing it here so I can be accountable. <br>
 | Goal/Habit        |   Notes     | Tracker |
 |:-------------|:------------------|:------|
 | Exercise     | worked out chest, shoulders, and triceps | 10/20/2023  |